 VSCO Cam: The Android favorite

 VSCO Cam is one of the most-downloaded photo applications on Android.
-Combining a dedicated camera app, solid editing features, and its own Instagram-like user-uploads page, this is a photographers' dream.
+Combining a dedicated camera app, solid editing features, and its own Instagram-like user-uploads page, it is a photographers' dream.
 One of the beautiful things about VSCO Cam is how it provides an easy one-click fix for photos in the form of basic filters, while offering further options deeper in the app for those who want to get their hands dirty.

-VSCO Cam's minimal interface makes it easy to grasp, but its professional grade features ensure it has the scope that more "serious" photo fanatics require.
-It's an astounding package - some of VSCO Cam's editing dials are the most comfortable and usable on Android, providing those subtle improvements that excite an image without looking garish.
-What's better?
-It's free to download.VSCO Cam®
+VSCO Cam's minimal interface makes it easy to grasp, but its professional grade features ensure it has the scope that more serious photo fanatics require.
+It's an astounding package – some of VSCO Cam's editing dials are the most comfortable and usable on Android, providing those subtle improvements that excite an image without looking garish.
+Even better, it's free to download.VSCO